Convenience Store Licence Obligation Guide

 A “second party purchaser” is someone who purchases beer, wine (including cider) or ready-to-drink beverages on behalf of someone else, who may not be legally permitted to purchase it themselves (e.g. a minor or a person who is intoxicated).
 You and your staff should be aware of the indicators that a customer is a second party purchaser.
 For example, if a customer purchasing beer was previously observed speaking to or was accompanied into the convenience store by a minor or intoxicated person, he or she may be purchasing beer for that person.

-Section 4: Responsible Liquor Sale and Delivery Training
+Section 4: Liquor Retail Training Programs

 Last Updated